About us

 Naomi Simmonds

 Naomi is a researcher and environmental specialist whose background is geography, environmental planning and kaupapa Māori.
-Naomi is a a senior lecturer and researcher at the School of Graduate Studies, Te Whare Wānanga o Awanuiārangi, and co-director of Tūānuku Ltd. Naomi’s research interests include Māori and Indigenous geographies, freshwater and iwi and hapū resource management, Māori maternities, whānau wellbeing and Indigenous methodologies.
+A member of both our Kāhui Māori and our Engagement Team, Naomi is also a co-director of Tūānuku Ltd. Naomi’s research interests include Māori and Indigenous geographies, freshwater and iwi and hapū resource management, Māori maternities, whānau wellbeing and Indigenous methodologies.

 Sir Mark Solomon